-MOTE: For information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that shipped
+NOTE: For information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that shipped with your computer.

 For optimal computer performance and to help preserve BIOS settings, operate your DellTM portable computer with the main battery installed at all times.
-One battery is supplied as standard equipment in the battery bay.
+One battery is supplied as standard equipment in the battery bay